Working in Calgary?

 - The social security system includes a two-part public retirement plan which is provided to those aged 65 and over.

 - A flat provincial income tax of 10% applies for the province of Alberta.

 Calgary’s Thriving Economy

-Expats planning on working in Calgary can look forward to a strong and confident economy that is expected to top every other Canadian city in real GDP growth by 2016.
+Expats planning on working in Calgary can look forward to a strong and confident economy that top every other Canadian city in real GDP growth in 2017 with 4.6%.
 The energy sector is one of Calgary’s top industries, as are the financial services sector, transportation and logistics, as well as television, film, and the creative industries.

 Due to the city’s location and Alberta’s richness in natural resources such as gas and oil, Calgary has grown to be both Western Canada’s business center and its major distribution hub, drawing more and more people to start working in Calgary.
 As such, Calgary boasts the highest head offices per capita concentration nationwide, as well as Canada’s highest total growth of salaries and wages per employee over the last few years.

 In most cases, you need to have a job already lined up in order to be allowed to work in Canada.
 If you are not sent by your current employer to start working in Calgary, there are numerous sites where you can look up vacancies in Calgary specifically or Alberta in general.
 You can, for instance, take a look at the local job listings in the official Canadian Job Bank or check out well-known online portals such as the Calgary Job Board and Monster.

 Bigger newspapers also have career sections worth browsing.
 The Calgary Herald’s careers section, for instance, is presented in collaboration with Workopolis.
 The Alberta Learning Information Service furthermore provides a comprehensive overview and link collection for various job banks.